Mathematics

 Assessment for Learning is fundamental to raising standards and enabling children to reach their potential.
 Assessment in mathematics takes place daily using a range of strategies such as marking and feedback of work and verbal discussions with children.

 Assessment of learning is formally completed termly focussing a taught objectives from the year so far and previous years’ content.
 At the end of the year an assessment will be completed which reviews the whole academic years’ objectives.
+This is a standardised test.
 Teachers use assessment information to inform their planning.
 Moderation of teacher assessment is completed termly after formal assessments in order to ensure judgements are accurate.
 Records are kept by staff.
-Children are formally tracked using our tracking grids.
+Children are formally tracked using our INSIGHT tracking software.
 This data is used by the Mathematics Subject Leader, Senior Leadership team and Headteacher to review children against Age Related Expectations based on their Key Stage starting points.
 Children who are not on track are identified for intervention/target teaching on teachers’ Provision Maps.

 Leadership and Management